-Although Canadians were unable to visit their favourite global destinations, I feel like many of us have discovered something even better than an eight-hour plane ride.
+Although Canadians were unable to visit their favourite global destinations the last couple years, I feel like many of us have discovered something even better than an eight-hour plane ride.
 We’ve discovered our own backyard, and what a beautiful one it is!
 Many local businesses have had to shift into a new way of thinking, whether that meant outdoor events, virtual events, virtual markets, new additions, or the most popular, new patios.
 In relation to all of this, I am here to show you some incredible things that Lennox and Addington County has to offer!

 The first thing we did on our weekend away was check out the Springside Park Trail in Napanee.
 This area is really well-maintained and shows the beauty of Downtown Napanee perfectly.
 As we arrived at the parking area, we had a great view of the old Grand Trunk Railway bridge that is made of limestone and dates back to the early 1900s!
 Once we parked we could already see the powerful Napanee waterfall.
 From here we walked down the trail, passing art installations, information plaques and kiosks, many picnic sites and a great playground.

 Honestly, if I were a child, this is the playground I would want to go to!
 Once we passed the playground the trail ended at the library.
 As we were making our way back we decided the head over the bridge and take a short walk up to Loaf N’ Ale for lunch.